hyperledger-gerrit-archive/fabric-ca/docs/source/users-guide.rst

         4. If the Registrar has the attribute 'hf.Registrar.Attributes = a.b.*, x.y.z' and
         is registering attribute 'x.y', it is invalid because 'x.y' is not contained by 'x.y.z'.

+        5. If the Registrar has the attribute 'hf.Registrar.Roles = peer,client' and
+        the requested attribute value is 'peer,client,orderer', it is invalid because requested value is not equal to or a subset of the registrar's value.

+        6. If the Registrar has the attribute 'hf.Revoker = false' and the requested attribute value is 'true', it is invalid because requested value cannot be 'true' if registrar has a value of 'false'.

 The following command uses the **admin** identity's credentials to register a new user with an enrollment id of "admin2", an affiliation of